Mochizuki Gyokkei 望月玉渓 (1874-1938)

 Price on request

-Mochizuki Gyokkei has succeeded his father Mochizuki Gyokusen 望月玉泉 (1834-1913), an official painter of the imperial palace.
-From him, Gyokkei inherited his precise brushwork through his training in the fifth-generation family style, which goes back to his great-grandfather Mochizuki Gyokusen (1692–1755), who founded the family studio that combined elements of Chinese painting of the Kishi school with influences from Shen Nanping and Japanese painting of the Maruyama-Shijō school as well as Western painting techniques.
+Gyokkei inherited his precise brushwork from his father, Mochizuki Gyokusen (1834-1913), an official painter of the imperial palace.
+This artistic legacy, passed down through five generations, originated with his great-grandfather Mochizuki Gyokusen (1692–1755), who founded the family studio.
+Their distinctive style combines the Chinese Kishi school with influences from Shen Nanping, the Japanese Maruyama-Shijō school, and even elements of Western painting techniques.

 See other works by Gyokkei here.